DiogoCostaPT/openwq/OpenWQSUMMAREADME.txt

     - Here is where we initalize the openWQ object in fortran
         - This is a c++ object that Fortran holds a reference for.
     - Summa then calls decl()

+Derivatives of Summa are calculated in updateVars.f90 which is called by eval8summa.
+After updateVars we call computFlux, which is where the fluxes get computed. updateProg() is when the state variables are updated.

+Main Solver:
+    CoupledEm -> opSplittin -> varSubstep -> systemSolv -> updateProg
+                                              -> eval8Summa(compute the flux and the residual vector for given state vector) -> summaSolve (can call eval8Summa for updated state vector)

+    eval8Summa -> updateVars(Derivatives) -> computeFlux